Hybrid Goldstone Modes from the Double Copy Bootstrap: Double copy: DBI-Lovelock

-up to an overal constant (for any other than the Lovelock combinations, there would be leading $(\partial^2 \phi)^n$ instead).
+up to an overal constant.
 Note that these are exactly the SG invariants; indeed, both the Lovelock and the SG invariants trivialise in sufficiently low dimensions $D$.

 We can therefore tune the Lovelock coefficients to have a theory that propagates a single scalar field, has $\sigma_{\rm min}=2$ for all amplitudes (ensuring that it is DBI plus higher-derivative corrections) and moreover the higher-derivative amplitude has $\sigma_{\rm max} = 3$ (such that it asymptotes to the SG).
-This {\it DBI-Lovelock} theory is therefore defined to all orders (and in all dimensions) uniquely by its non-linear symmetries and associated soft degrees.
+This {\it DBI-Lovelock} theory is thus defined to all orders (and in all dimensions) uniquely by its non-linear symmetries and associated soft degrees.

-We have checked that the amplitudes resulting from the above theory can be written in terms of a linear combination of BCJ factors, $N_4^{(2)} \times (N_4^{(1)} + N_4^{(2)})$ and $N_6^{(4)} \times (N_6^{(2)} + N_6^{(3)} + N_6^{(4)})$.
-Therefore they are BCJ compatible, at least up to this order.
+We have checked that the amplitudes resulting from the above theory can be written in terms of a linear combination of scalar numerators, at least up to this order.
 Moreover, the specific linear combination of quadratic, cubic and quartic 6-point terms that are needed for the gauged NLSM and the DBI-Lovelock theory are identical.